How Early Payment Can Help Your Business Survive a Recession

 - Payment in as little as 24 hours

-4. Customers want you to use it
+4. Customers want you to use early payment

 Why was C2FO’s early payment program able to thrive at that time?
 Because large enterprises saw early payment as a way to pump liquidity into their supply chains, while also generating a return on their invoice payments during a zero-interest-rate environment.